SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/01-Introduction-to-time-and-space-complexity/01-Introduction-to-time-and-space-complexity.md

 ### Big O notation

-`Big O notation` is a mathematical notation used to describe the performance of an algorithm and provides a way to express how the running time or space requirements of an algorithm grow as the input size increases.
+`Big O notation` is a mathematical notation used to describe the performance of an algorithm and express how its running time or space requirements grow with the input size.

-Big O notation allows us to compare the efficiency of different algorithms and understand their scalability.
-It helps in optimizing algorithms and selecting the most appropriate solution for a given problem.
+By utilizing Big O notation, we can compare the efficiency of different algorithms and make informed decisions about algorithm optimization.

+Big O notation is represented as O(f(n)), where 'f(n)' represents the growth rate of the algorithm and 'n' represents the input size.
+The 'O' symbolizes the upper bound of the growth rate.

-It's important to note that Big O notation provides an upper bound on the growth rate of an algorithm.
+It's important to understand that Big O notation gives an upper bound on the growth rate of an algorithm.
 It focuses on the worst-case scenario, assuming that the algorithm takes the maximum time or space for any input.

-Big O notation uses a formulaic representation, typically denoted as O(f(n)), where 'f(n)' represents the growth rate of the algorithm.
-The 'n' in 'f(n)' represents the input size.
-The 'O' represents the upper bound of the growth rate.

 The key time and space complexities: